MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Configure NTP client for W32 Time service

 You may want to configure a different time server for your device fleet.
 With this update, IT admins can now configure certain aspects of NTP client with following policies.
+In the Settings app, the Time/Language page will show the time server, e.g. `time.windows.com` or another if another value is configured via MDM policy.

 > [!NOTE]
 > Reboot is required for these policies to take effect.

-**Known Issue:** In the Settings app, the Time/Language page still shows `time.windows.com` if another value is configured via MDM policy.

 #### NtpClientEnabled